-Danielle Pomeroy is a member of the firm’s Litigation Practice Group, fighting for the best interests of her clients in court.
+Danielle Pomeroy is a member of the firm’s Personal Injury and Litigation Groups, fighting for the best interests of her clients in and out of court.

 Danielle’s passion for helping clients navigate through our complex legal system is evident through the professional relationships she builds with them.
 They always know they have a dedicated advocate on their side.

 Danielle graduated from the University of New Hampshire School of Law as a Daniel Webster Scholar, a first-of-its-kind honors program that provides its students with a client-ready legal education.
 She was on the Editorial Board of IDEA: The Law Review of the Franklin Pierce Center for Intellectual Property and was a law school mentor for Teen Court, an alternative program to the criminal justice system for minors that have committed first-time misdemeanor offenses.

 Before joining Shaheen & Gordon, Danielle served as a judicial intern to Justice James Bassett of the New Hampshire Supreme Court.

 - U.S. District Court, District of New Hampshire

 - Vermont State Bar

 - J.D., University of New Hampshire, School of Law